Expanding bullet

-Expanding bullets, also known colloquially as dumdum bullets, are projectiles designed to expand on impact.
-This causes the bullet to increase in diameter, to combat over-penetration and produce a larger wound, thus dealing more damage to a living target.
-For this reason, they are used for hunting and by police departments, but are generally prohibited for use in war.
+Expanding bullets, also known as dumdum bullets, are projectiles designed to expand on impact.
+This causes the bullet to increase in diameter, to combat over-penetration and produce a larger wound, thus causing more damage to a living target.
+For this reason, they are used for hunting and by police departments, but are generally prohibited for use in war under international humanitarian law.
 Two typical designs are the hollow-point bullet and the soft-point bullet.

 Function and use

 Expanding bullets are designed to expand on impact, sometimes as much as twice the diameter.
 This will slow the bullet down and more of its kinetic energy will be transferred to the target, creating a larger wound channel.
 For this reason, expanding bullets are often used in hunting because their stopping power increases the chance of a quick kill.
 There are a number of designs used for hunting different game and for use in weapons with different muzzle velocities.
 Bullets used for medium and large game need better penetration, which means bullets designed to maintain integrity and for less expansion.
 The velocities at which the bullets hit affect their expansion and penetration.

 Expanding bullets are less likely to pass through the target, and if they do, they will exit at a lower velocity.
 This reduces the risk of accidental injury to bystanders.
 For this reason, and to maximize the stopping effect, law enforcement organizations use expanding bullets.
 Even then, some penetration is needed, e.g., to penetrate a windshield or heavy clothing.
 Such a bullet would have less possibility of penetrating body armour or heavy equipment worn on the body.